British PM Boris Johnson undergoes ‘minor’ sinus operation | Politics

 - United Kingdom

-Johnson went into a hospital in London around 6 am local time on Monday for a routine procedure on the National Health Service (NHS) related to his sinuses and was briefly under general anesthesia.
+Johnson, 58, went into a hospital in London around 6 am local time on Monday for a routine procedure on the National Health Service (NHS) related to his sinuses and was briefly under general anaesthesia.
 While he takes a day off to recover, Deputy Prime Minister Dominic Raab will be presiding over any ''significant decisions'' required before Johnson returns to work on Tuesday.

 ''It was a minor routine operation related to his sinuses...
 He was back in Downing Street shortly after 10 am (local time)," a Downing Street spokesperson said.